danielkorg/danielkorg.github.io/README.md

 I will post some audio demos soon to demonstrate the greatness of this app!

-This is just the very fist, baseline, version.
+This is just the very first, baseline, version.
 It will be improved!

 -more apps coming soon!